N8Deathrider/UIT_NOC_Tools/README.md

 ## Installation

-To use UIT Tools, follow these steps:
+To use UIT NOC Tools, follow these steps:

 1. Clone the repository: `git clone https://github.com/N8Deathrider/UIT_NOC_Tools.git`
 2. Navigate to the cloned repository: `cd uit-tools`